Coffey County, Kansas Extinct Towns

 Sharpe 1890-1918 A station on the Atchison, Topeka & Santa Fe Railroad, it had a money order post office, an express office, and a population of 40 in 1910.
 It was located nine miles north of Burlington.

-Strawn/Sidney/Strawnsburgh 1870-1963 Named for Enos Strawn, pioneer.
+Strawn-Sidney-Strawnsburgh 1870-1963 Named for Enos Strawn, a pioneer.
 It was on the Missouri, Kansas & Texas Railway.
 From 1904 to 1951, the old town site of Strawn was plagued by flooding of the Neosho River.
-In the late 1950s, the Army Corp of Engineers claimed Strawn for flood area as plans were being made to build John Redmond Dam.
+In the late 1950s, the Army Corps of Engineers designated Strawn as a flood area as plans were made to build the John Redmond Dam.
 Afterward, the town moved to a new site and became “New Strawn” in 1962.
-Today, the old town of Strawn is now mostly underwater.
+Today, the old town of Strawn is mostly underwater.

 Valley Green 1878-1879